 Correvio slips after FDA staffers say benefits of heart drug do not outweigh risks

-Dec 6 (Reuters) - Staffers at the U.S. Food and Drug Administration reviewing Correvio Pharma Corp's CORV.O heart drug said on Friday it did not believe that the benefits offered by the therapy outweighed its risks, sending the company's shares down 11%.
+Dec 6 (Reuters) - U.S. Food and Drug Administration staffers reviewing Correvio Pharma Corp's CORV.O heart drug said on Friday they did not believe the benefits offered by the therapy outweighed its risks, sending the company's shares down 14%.

-The drug, Brinavess, which has been approved in several other counties including Europe and Canada, aims to correct erratic heart rhythm due to a condition known as atrial fibrillation or AFib.
+The drug, Brinavess, approved in several other counties including Europe and Canada, aims to correct erratic heart rhythm in the upper chambers of the heart due to a condition known as atrial fibrillation or AFib.

+Although Correvio has provided sufficient evidence of the drug's benefit, Brinavess comes with "serious liabilities" including low blood pressure, irregular heartbeats in the lower heart chambers, and death, the officials said in documents released Friday.

+They also said the risk and management data provided by Correvio did not provide reassurance about the safe use of Brinavess.

 A panel of independent experts to the FDA is set to convene on Tuesday and vote on the approval of the drug.